MediRound: Multi-Round Entity-Level Reasoning Segmentation in Medical Images: Experiments

 We further construct a hybrid paradigm for comparison, which integrates an MLLM with a medical segmentation model.
 Specifically, we leverage the strong text–image reasoning capabilities of MLLMs \cite{bai2023qwen,gpt-4,team2023gemini} to interpret complex multi-round queries, and subsequently feed their generated reasoning outputs into a medical segmentation model to produce visual predictions.
+Notably, all comparison methods are also allowed to access the historical mask outputs to ensure a fair comparison.
 As shown in Tables \ref{table:mt_seg_1} and \ref{table:mt_seg_2}, despite being supported by powerful MLLMs, these combined approaches still underperform compared with MediRound.
-We attribute this advantage to our model’s end-to-end training on large-scale medical image–text pairs, which enables more coherent dynamic alignment between multimodal features than the two-stage combined paradigms.
+We attribute this advantage to our model’s end-to-end training on extensive medical image–text pairs, which enables more coherent dynamic alignment between multimodal features than the two-stage combined paradigms.
 In addition, we include SegLLM \cite{multi-round-seg}—the exploratory work on multi-round reasoning segmentation in natural images—in our comparison.
 The results indicate that while SegLLM performs well in natural images, it struggles when generalized to medical scenarios.